-The plan, known as the Preferred Growth Strategy, sets out the location of the larger sites being promoted to meet the housing needs and it indicates the amount of housing needed in unspecified smaller sites throughearmarked Derby Global Technology Cluster south of Sinfin Moor down to the A50, to attract badly needed employment.
+The plan, known as the Preferred Growth Strategy, sets out the location of the larger sites being promoted to meet the housing needs and it indicates the amount of housing needed in unspecified smaller sites throughout the District.

-Chellaston Road, a further 150 dwellings on 500 houses on Chellaston Fields east of the Homeleigh Way ("Bonnie Prince") development and 1,950 additional dwellings on the Wragley Way site to the south of Stenson tified for growth other than for local needs Smaller villages are not specifically idenand the strategic vision for places like Melbourne remains unchanged.
+Chellaston Road, a further 150 dwellings on Of particular interest will be the plan for 500 houses on Chellaston Fields east of the Homeleigh Way ("Bonnie Prince") development and 1,950 additional dwellings on the Wragley Way site to the south of Stenson fields.